tungnhs2014/Real-Time-System-Monitor/docs/03-architecture/sad.md

 # System Architecture Document (SAD)

 ## Scope
-This SAD describes the selected brownfield target architecture for the System Monitor repository.
+This SAD describes the repository-level architecture for the brownfield System Monitor product.

+It is architecture-facing, not implementation-complete.
+For current runtime truth, see `docs/03-architecture/as-is-architecture.md`.

 ## System Context
 The product combines: